 LADA had sought proposals from freelance consultants to deliver this important piece of research into the current conditions, opportunities, challenges and impacts of the UK’s Live Art sector.
 Twelve proposals were received and reviewed by LADA, in dialogue with a Steering Group comprised of artists, academics, activists, funders and producers, from which this appointment was made.

 The research will also involve the commissioning of responses to the conditions, opportunities, challenges and impacts of Live Art by writers and artists, to be announced.
-The research will be completed and its findings published and launched in 2020.

 This independent research project is commissioned by the Live Art Development Agency, in partnership with the national network organisation Live Art UK, and is being undertaken in close dialogue with Arts Council England.
 The project is funded by an award from Arts Council England and partnership support from member organisations across the Live Art UK network.